scttnlsn/dandelion/README.md

     $ dandelion deploy path/to/config.yml

-This will deploy the local `HEAD` revision to the server specified in the config file.
+This will deploy the local `HEAD` revision to the location specified in the config file.
 Dandelion keeps track of the most recently deployed revision so that only files which have changed since the last deployment need to be transferred.